 Tips to get your baby or toddler to sleep more

-- AVOID OVERTIREDNESS – overtired babies can become increasing difficult to settle.
+AVOID OVERTIREDNESS – overtired babies can become increasingly difficult to settle.
 Don’t mistake hyperactivity for not being tired!

 For an in-depth look at how to get your baby to sleep longer and eventually to sleep through, check out this post:

 Baby sleeps a LOT MORE than suggested?

 The only call for concern may be if your baby SUDDENLY sleeps a lot more from one day to the next.
 This, combined with a change in feeding pattern/appetite could signal illness.
 If you’re concerned, seek professional medical advice.

 But otherwise, enjoy a little extra quiet time!
 It seems you just have a baby that needs to sleep a little more than average.

 Too much sleep in the day can be a problem